 to my companions on the point, but afterwards Worsley said

-to me, "Boss, I had a curious feeling on the march that
+to me, "Boss, I had a curious feeling on the march

-there was another person with us."
+that there was another person with us."
 Crean

 confessed to the same idea.
-One feels "the dearth
+One feels "the

-near to our hearts.
+a subject very near to our hearts.